 Acute stress gastritis, a form of erosive gastritis, occurs in about 5% of critically ill patients.
-The incidence increases with duration of ICU stay and length of time the patient is not receiving enteral feeding.
-Pathogenesis likely involves hypoperfusion of the GI mucosa, resulting in impaired mucosal defenses.
+The incidence increases with duration of intensive care unit stay and length of time the patient is not receiving enteral feeding.
+Pathogenesis likely involves hypoperfusion of the gastrointestinal mucosa, resulting in impaired mucosal defenses.
 Patients with head injury or burns may also have increased secretion of acid.

 Patients with mild erosive gastritis are often asymptomatic, although some complain of dyspepsia, nausea, or vomiting.
 Often, the first sign is hematemesis, melena, or blood in the nasogastric aspirate, usually within 2 to 5 days of the inciting event.
 Bleeding is usually mild to moderate, although it can be massive if deep ulceration is present, particularly in acute stress gastritis.

 In severe gastritis, bleeding is managed with IV fluids and blood transfusion as needed.
-Endoscopic hemostasis should be attempted, with surgery (total gastrectomy) a fallback procedure.
+Endoscopic hemostasis should be attempted, with surgery a fallback procedure if bleeding cannot be controlled endoscopically.
 Angiography is unlikely to stop severe gastric bleeding because of the many collateral vessels supplying the stomach.
-Acid suppression should be started if the patient is not already receiving it.
+Acid-suppressing drugs Drug Treatment of Gastric Acidity Drugs for decreasing acidity are used for peptic ulcer, gastroesophageal reflux disease (GERD), and many forms of gastritis.
+Some drugs are used in regimens for treating Helicobacter pylori... read more should be started if the patient is not already receiving it.

-For milder gastritis, removing the offending agent and using drugs to reduce gastric acidity (see Drug Treatment of Gastric Acidity) may be all that is required.
+For milder gastritis, removing the offending agent and using drugs to reduce gastric acidity (see Drug Treatment of Gastric Acidity Drug Treatment of Gastric Acidity Drugs for decreasing acidity are used for peptic ulcer, gastroesophageal reflux disease (GERD), and many forms of gastritis.
+Some drugs are used in regimens for treating Helicobacter pylori... read more ) to limit further injury and promote healing may be all that is required.

-Acid suppression is not recommended for patients simply taking NSAIDs unless they have previously had an ulcer.
+Acid suppression is not recommended for patients simply taking nonsteroidal anti-inflammatory drugs unless they have previously had an ulcer.